mangila/spring-crud/README.md

 Spring Boot demo showcasing classic CRUD (Create, Read, Update, Delete) on an Employee domain with a clean, layered architecture.
 The project is split into modules for API, background processing, and infrastructure, plus a test area for live/E2E suites.

-Note: This repository is for learning/demonstration.
-It contains opinionated choices and serves as a personal reference.
+**Note: This repository is for learning/demonstration.
+It contains opinionated choices and serves as a personal reference.**

+See the [HOWTORUN.md](HOWTORUN.md) for more details about how to start and deploy this application.

 ## Modules